NiushaH/Ruby-CLI-Project-v-000/villagetopia/NOTES.md

    Distance Matrix API and output those best places locations with schools less than one hour driving time distance from each other and output those.

 ============================================
     Responses to the best of my ability:
 ============================================

 What website will you be scraping?
 Level 1 Autism/HfA Asperger's Schools: https://www.ourkids.net/aspergers-schools-usa.php
-Dyslexia Schools: https://www.dyslexia-reading-well.com/schools-for-dyslexia-united-states.html, private school list: https://www.ortonacademy.org/accreditation/dyslexia-in-schools/ or http://dyslexiahelp.umich.edu/answers/independent-schools, ed developer site for APIs: https://nces.ed.gov/ccd/schoolsearch/ or https://nces.ed.gov/ccd/elsi/
+Dyslexia Schools: https://www.ortonacademy.org/accreditation/dyslexia-in-schools/, ed developer site for APIs: https://nces.ed.gov/ccd/schoolsearch/ or https://nces.ed.gov/ccd/elsi/
-Gifted Schools: Institute for Educational Advancement <a href: https://educationaladvancement.org/resource/schools>
+Gifted Schools: Institute for Educational Advancement https://educationaladvancement.org/resource/schools/?_sft_school-type=gifted
 Twice Exceptional: https://educationaladvancement.org/resource/schools/?_sft_school-type=twice-exceptional
-Best Places for Families: https://realestate.usnews.com/places/rankings/best-places-to-live Best Places for Single Parents: https://www.magnifymoney.com/blog/strategies-to-save/best-places-for-raising-a-family-as-a-single-parent/
+Best Places for Families: https://realestate.usnews.com/places/rankings/best-places-to-live Best Places for Single Parents: https://wallethub.com/edu/best-cities-for-single-moms/19772/

 What will you need to do with the data you return from scraping?